ManilMehta/aggiefeed-react/README.md

 https://aggiefeed.ucdavis.edu/api/v1/activity/public?s=0&l=25
 ```

-The UI uses these fields from each activity:
+The app displays these fields:

 - `title`
 - `actor.displayName`
 - `object.objectType`
 - `published`

-## Assumptions And Tradeoffs
+## Troubleshooting

+If `npm install` fails:

+- Confirm Node.js is installed with `node -v`.
+- Confirm npm is installed with `npm -v`.
+- Delete `node_modules` and run `npm install` again.

+If Expo Go cannot connect:

+- Make sure your phone and computer are on the same Wi-Fi network.
+- Restart the Expo server with `npm start`.
+- Try choosing tunnel mode from the Expo terminal options if your network blocks local connections.

+If the activity list does not load:

+- Confirm your device or simulator has internet access.
+- The app depends on the public AggieFeed API being reachable.

+## Project Notes

-- The app passes the selected normalized activity through React Navigation route params.
-For a small two-screen assignment, this is simpler than adding global state.
+- The selected activity is passed through React Navigation route params because this is a small two-screen app.
-- The TypeScript model includes only the fields this app displays instead of modeling the full AggieFeed response.
+- The TypeScript model includes only the API fields used by the UI.
-- The API response is normalized from `unknown` data before it reaches the UI, which keeps the UI safer without adding a validation library.
+- The API response is normalized from `unknown` data before it reaches the screens.
 - Date formatting uses the built-in `Intl.DateTimeFormat` API instead of a date dependency.

-## Known Limitations

-- The app depends on the public AggieFeed API being reachable.
-- There are no automated tests yet.
-- Styling is intentionally simple and focused on readability in both light and dark mode.

 ## Learning Guide